 Soundsight Headphones is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-Prior to the PHA-3, Sony had long focused on the consumer segment.
+Prior to the PHA-3 headphone amplifier, Sony had long focused on the consumer segment.
 Still, as consumers confidently turned to more advanced audio products, Sony decided to move upmarket, which encouraged the production of a high-end portable headphone amplifier.

 The goal of the PHA-3 was to create a reliable amplifier for the MDR-Z7 and meet consumer demand for more professional audio equipment.
-Of course, $700 headphones are unlikely to work at full volume on a smartphone or standard player, and the PHA-3 is an excellent choice.
+Of course, $700 headphones are unlikely to work at full volume on a smartphone or standard player, and the PHA-3 is an excellent choice, although a bit over-the-top.
 It’s powerful and versatile and can be connected to virtually any device.
-Whether it’s a computer, an external digital music source via an optical connection, or an Android or iOS device, the PHA-3 can act as a DAC.
-There’s also a line input, so the PHA-3 can serve as a DAC/AMP (though it’s not the most powerful).
+Whether it’s a computer, an external digital music source via an optical connection, or an Android or iOS device, there’s also a line input, so the PHA-3 can serve as a DAC/AMP (though it’s not the most powerful).

 For advanced users, the PHA-3 is capable of handling high-resolution recordings at 384kHz/32bit (the current maximum) and DSD.
 Another interesting feature of the PHA-3 is that it can be used with balanced headphones, with two channels connected separately.
 It is not surprising that such a device is not compact and inexpensive.
 Its large size and weight are justified by its whopping $1,000 price tag, but is it really worth it?